August 2025

 - 30 -

-VICKSBURG Chapter Thirty-Six
+VICKSBURG Chapter Thirty - Five

-The 38 year old bespectacled Democratic publisher of the Hinds County Gazette, George William Harper (above), was worried.
-Even during the bright arrogance of 1861, the one time mayor, two term state representative and major of militia had watched with foreboding as “The Raymond Fencibles” marched off to war in Virginia.
-Despite his personal rejection of succession, George had volunteered as commissariat, securing supplies for the 2 regiments raised in Hinds county.
-And this gave him a perspective as, over the next two years, the war crept closer to 512 Palestine Street in Raymond, where George's wife Anna their six children lived.
+The 38 year old bespectacled publisher of the Hinds County Gazette, George William Harper (above), was worried.
+Despite his personal rejection of succession, the one time mayor, two term state representative had volunteered as commissariat, securing supplies for the two regiments raised in Hinds county, Mississippi.
+But over the next two years, the war crept closer to 512 Palestine Street in Raymond, Mississippi, where George's wife Anna and their six children lived.

 Raymond seemed safe from the anarchy of the war.
 The petite capital of Hinds county was off the main road between Vicksburg and Jackson, yet close to the Natchez Trace, on property donated by General Raymond Robinson.
-By 1862 the 1,500 white residents boasted a new Greek revival county court house (above)...
+By 1862 the 1,500 white residents boasted a new Greek revival county court house (above) (built with slave labor)...

-...Two respectable rooming houses - “The City” and “The Oak Tree” (above) hotels - as well as the not quite so respectable Florin House, several grand homes and two dozen or more tenement apartments.
+...Two respectable rooming houses - “The City” and “The Oak Tree” (above) - as well as the not quite so respectable Florin House, several grand homes and two dozen or more tenement apartments.

-The town also boasted a new Episcopalian church as well as the older Methodist church, ministered over by the Reverend Cooper - who was also owner of the diuretic medicinal waters of Coopers Wells resort (above) just south of town.
 There were a couple of dry goods stores, a few saloons and blacksmiths, a hand full of doctors, a flurry of lawyers and Harper's Hinds County Gazette - second oldest newspaper in the state.
 Raymond was as peaceful a town as could be found in the cotton empire.
 And then, four days ago on 2 May, 1863, the Yankees had captured Port Gibson, just 50 miles to the south.

 The sudden appearance of blue uniforms in the very gut of Mississippi ripped apart the carefully cultured self image of gentility which had graced the south for a century.
-In a region already stripped of young white males, the nightmare of retribution was abruptly set free to stalk the land in daylight, and the thousands of ways the “peculiar institution” had twisted and bent the society, laws and psychology of the south were revealed for their hypocrisy.
+In a region already stripped of young white males, the nightmare of race retribution was abruptly set free to stalk the land in daylight, and the thousands of ways the “peculiar institution” had twisted and bent the society, laws and psychology of the south were revealed in all their hypocrisy.
 So terrifying was this sudden reality it must be doubtful if either master or slave welcomed the revelation without reservations.

 On Tuesday, 5 May, halfway between Raymond and Edward's Depot.
 500 troopers of the 2nd Illinois Cavalry had descended upon and captured 100 mounted infantry of the 20th Mississippi.
 That put Yankees within 8 miles of Raymond.